How to Convert an Image to PDF in Google Drive

 • For the mobile method: Google Drive app installed on your Android device.

-Converting an Image to PDF on Google Drive Web App
+Converting an Image to PDF in the Google Drive Web App

 The Google Drive web app gives you two ways to convert an image to PDF:

-• Use Google Docs - if your image contains text you need to read, search, or edit and download as a PDF.
+• Use Google Docs if your image contains text you need to read, search, edit, or download as a PDF.

 You can convert an image to a PDF through Google Docs.
 Google Drive automatically reads the text in the image using OCR.